Photo Friday, No. 939

 And here’s “Girl” by the Beatles from Rubber Soul that played its way through my ten million thoughts and resolutions while I colored.
 Man, I miss Riley.

 ETA: The reason I chose that page to color was because it had earrings.
-This past summer, I made the decision to stop wearing earrings and let my piercings grow up.
+This past summer, I made the decision to stop wearing earrings and let my piercings close up.
 I first got my ears pierced at age sixteen by a friend–ice cube against the ear for numbing, sewing needle through the lobe into a slice of raw potato behind the ear–lots of alcohol and soap and water, leaving the little gold studs in for I don’t remember how long until everything was healed.
 I’d been absolutely forbidden to get my ears pierced.
 I did it when my mother was in New Jersey waiting on the birth of a grandchild.
 My father never noticed.
 I didn’t know the phrase then, but “it’s better to ask for forgiveness than permission.” =) My second piercings were a spur-of-the-moment agreement with Lynne in a Houston mall in, maybe, 1989? ’90?
 With one of those piercing guns.
 Hurt like the dickens.
 Anyway, I was tired of trying to find earrings I liked and could leave in all the time.
 I have a ton of beautiful earrings, mostly small studs, and probably not a single niece or grandniece, nephew or grandnephew, who’d want them.

 Tiny Tuesday!